RitaFattoum99/Dart/README.md

 cond(yes)->e
 cond(no)->op
 ```

-## Conclusion

-We learned the syntax and how to use for loop with the help of example progra.

 # Dart List
 A List is simply an ordered group of objects.
 #### Step 1 − Declaring a list